 - Starbucks expands at Downtown Disney with two locations – a storefront at Downtown Disney West Side and a kiosk near World of Disney at Downtown Disney Marketplace.
 Look for the familiar green roof at the West Side flagship Starbucks, part of the company’s commitment to be environmentally conscious.
 The design includes a covered patio overlooking the waterfront and a fireplace, as well as the new Clover Bar, featuring special reserve coffees brewed to order.
 A high-tech screen behind the Clover Bar shows images from coffee regions around the globe, and a new Human Connection Wall includes large touch-screen monitors that allow guests to use their finger to draw images.

-- Food Truck Park at Downtown Disney: opening in November 2014 is Exposition Park, a permanent home for the popular Disney food trucks.
-Two or more of the Disney food trucks will be at the park most days: Superstar Catering (featuring favorites from Disney’s Hollywood Studios), Namaste Café (Disney’s Animal Kingdom dishes), Fantasy Fare (Magic Kingdom tastes) and World Showcase of Flavors (Epcot Food & Wine Festival).
+- Food Truck Park at Downtown Disney: open in 2014, Exposition Park is the permanent home for the popular Disney food trucks.
+Two or more of the Disney food trucks are at the park most days: Superstar Catering (featuring favorites from Disney’s Hollywood Studios), Namaste Café (Disney’s Animal Kingdom dishes), Fantasy Fare (Magic Kingdom tastes) and World Showcase of Flavors (Epcot Food & Wine Festival).
 The park is next to Bongos Cuban Café in Downtown Disney and also include an area for live entertainment, seating for diners and shade from the new elevated “highline” that’s part of the Downtown Disney expansion.

 - Walt Disney World Resort serves more than 50 million meals every year, but attention to detail isn’t lost as chefs look for new ways to wow their guests.
 And the trend for sourcing locally brings beautiful tastes to fine-dining restaurants.
 Spots like Flying Fish Cafe at Disney’s BoardWalk, California Grill and The Wave . . . of American Flavors at Disney’s Contemporary Resort, Victoria & Albert’s, Cítricos and Narcoossee’s at Disney’s Grand Floridian Resort & Spa all are working with Florida farmers and fishermen to bring the freshest cuisine to diners.
 From tomatoes and citrus to clams, shrimp and blue crab, Disney reaches out to more than two dozen producers – and sponsors an annual farm-to-table dinner at one of the local farms.